divvungiellatekno/giellalt.uit.no/infra/system/SettingUpSigningCertificates.md

 When done, and you are a member of the team, you need to install certificates.
 When doing **iOS** development, the easiest is to use Fastlane to retrieve and save the shared credentials using a private git repository.
-The start is described [here](AccessToPrivateGit.html), for further details ask Børre or Sjur.
+For details ask Børre or Sjur.

 For **macOS** development, you need some certificates and signing identities that can only be created by the Team Agent, others you can create yourself.
 You